mansh7763/Marketwise_Fuzzy-Neurons/README.md

 ## Getting Started

-To get started with ExpoX, please refer to the [documentation](link_to_documentation) for installation and usage instructions.
+To get started with ExpoX, please refer to usage instructions.

 ## Feedback